SimonMaghiar/STM32F4xx---ARM-Cortex-M4/Main/README.md

 4. We send a read command (R/W bit = 1) to receive the data from the slave and store the data in a global array (rcv_buf)

 Note: We use 7 bit addressing mode and the first byte we send after START bit is (Address bit << 1) + (R/W bit) followed by acknowledgemt
+The sketch for the Arduino for this project can be found in the Arduino folder and also a file captured with logic analyzer.

 8. # i2c_master_rx_testingIRQ.c